sbanik2/ClusterOpt/README.md

 pip install ClusterOpt

 ```
 ***The package requires lammps binding to run.
-First lammps package needs to be downloaded from and compiled and the instructions https://www.lammps.org/download.html on python integration can be found here https://docs.lammps.org/Python_install.html.
+First lammps package needs to be downloaded from  https://www.lammps.org/download.html and compiled.
+The instructions on python integration can be found here https://docs.lammps.org/Python_install.html.

 ### Running the code